amoose20/indieProject/weeklyReflections.md

 I have not created a Set<> for my User or a test database yet.
 These two items are next on my agenda.

 Time spent: 2 hours

+Week 6 - This week I focused on the peer review.
+It was really helpful to have someone else review my work done so far

+and discuss what the next steps should be.

+Time spent: 2 hours

+Week 7 - Added a Team entity, Dao class, and unit testing.
+Updated the database accordingly.
+The idea behind the Team

+Class is so users are able to save their favorite teams so their wagering odds are displayed more prominently.

+The hibernate associations have been added to the User and Team classes.

+Both the User and Team classes have DAO classes and are fully unit tested.

+Time spent: 3 hours